Stormin’s Work Bench (Cross Strikes resolutions for Optilator

 Because of this, I have invented a specially designed surge

-only get the phone company to come out and properly ground their de-mark,
+If you can only get the phone company to come out and properly ground

-plus apply chemical based ground rod system tied directly into your single
+their de-mark, plus apply chemical based ground rod system tied directly into

 dreaming.
 The power utility industry